 The advantage of this method is, once you become more advanced, you will be able to hear when a string goes out of tune and quickly correct it by comparing it to the correct reference point.

-Hopefully you don’t feel too betrayed by my tangential discussion of guitar tuning which didn’t actually involve any guitar accessories.
-In my defence, I propose that the human ears are as powerful an accessory as any other you might buy.
+Hopefully, you don’t feel too betrayed by my tangential discussion of guitar tuning which didn’t actually involve any guitar accessories.
+In my defense, I propose that the human ears are as powerful an accessory as any other you might buy.
 Anyway, let’s move on…

 A pretty self-explanatory accessory, guitar straps are kind of like seatbelts for your guitar that allows you to play it standing up.